AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha17.1** Sound editor framework is set.
+Basic sound editing functions are working.
+Added support for importing MIDI, IT and MOD files directly, without needing intermediary conversion.
+Still need to add support for drawing and editing staff notes directly from the staff display.

 **alpha17.0** View Editor is complete.

 **alpha16.1** View Editor framework is set.
 Drawing and scaling features complete.
 Editing support for non-graphical functions (adding/removing loops/cels, changing cel size, mirroring/unmirroring, etc) complete.
 Still need to add drawing function and image manipulation support.
 Lots of refactoring of other editors and game objects.